WoLewicki/react-native-svg-loader/README.md

 Also remember to add the signing team in XCode->General->Signing->Team and disable dead code stripping in release mode in XCode->Build Settings->Linking

-In order for release to work on iOS, you should change the build phases, so that bundled sources are added to the project before its' sources are compiled, like this:
+In order for release to work on iOS, you should change the build phases, so that bundle resources are added to the project before its' sources are compiled, like this:

 <p align="center" >
   <kbd>